LightningPeach/peach-wallet-mobile/peach-desktop-node/configuring-desktop-node.md

 ## Installing and configuring desktop node
 Connect the Peach mobile wallet to your desktop node by doing the following:

-1) Download Peach desktop wallet from our [site](https://lightningpeach.com/peach-wallet).
+1) Download Peach desktop wallet application from our [site](https://lightningpeach.com/peach-wallet).

 2) Install the downloaded application.

-3) Create an account on the desktop wallet by following the sign-up procedure described below:
+3) Create desktop wallet by doing the following:

 <img align="center" src="/peach-desktop-node/2019-04-04_16-47-45.png" width="447" height="534.75">